Annual Report 2023 – Key Activity

 All details each of the sessions mentioned and how to book them, or discuss your own organisational training requirements, please visit:

-https://www.wirralsafeguarding.co.uk/safeguarding-training-for-schools/ or alternatively
+https://www.wirralsafeguarding.co.uk/safeguarding-training-for-schools/

 Child Death Overview panel